-Absolutely, though they must be willing to hike 7 miles on Day 6 as there is no road access to our accommodations.
+Absolutely, though they must be willing to hike 7 miles on one day as there is no road access to our accommodations.
 They are welcome to hike or ride along in vehicles the other days, and are still sure to have a great experience, sans running!

 What will the hotels be like?

-Two nights will be spent onboard a charter ship with comfortable quadruple bunk cabins.
+For the 9 day trip: Two nights will be spent onboard a charter ship with comfortable quadruple bunk cabins.
 One night (arrival) will be spent at a 3-star Chilean hotel – expect clean, modern double occupancy rooms and private bathrooms with all necessary comforts.
-Two nights will be spent at refugios within the National Park, which offer shared bunk rooms (mixed girls/guys).
-The refugios are both new, modern and provide stunning views of their remote surroundings.
-Three nights will be spent in unique 4-star hotels.
-Everywhere that we stay will be welcoming, clean, warm and memorable!
+Three nights will be spent at refugios near or within the national park, which offer shared bunk rooms.
+The refugios are clean, modern and provide stunning views of their remote surroundings.
+The final two nights will be spent in a beautiful 4-star lodge.
+Everywhere that we stay will be welcoming, warm and memorable!

 What is the weather like?